Job (biblical figure): Islamic views and Quranic account

 In the Qur'an, Job (أيّوب) is considered a prophet in Islam.
-The narrative frame of Job's story in Islam is similar to the Hebrew Bible story but, in Islam, the emphasis is paid to Job remaining steadfast to God and there is no record of his bitterness or defiance, or mention of lengthy discussions with friends.
+The narrative frame of Job's story in Islam is similar to the Hebrew Bible story but, in Islam, the emphasis is paid to Job remaining steadfast to God and there is no record of his despair, or mention of discussions with friends.
 Some Muslim commentators also spoke of Job as being the ancestor of the Romans.

 Muslim literature also comments on Job's time and place of prophecy, saying that he came after Joseph in the prophetic series and that he preached to his own people rather than being sent to a specified community.
 Tradition further recounts that Job will be the leader of the group of "those who patiently endured" in Heaven.
-Philip K. Hitti asserted that the subject was an Arab and the setting was Northern Arabia.